Click the Frequently Asked Question(s) below to reveal the Answer.

 Can I bring any extra food items (cookie/sandwich platters, veggie platters, etc.)?

-Sorry, we do not allow any outside food and drink other than a birthday cake.
+Sorry, we do not allow any outside food and drink.
+If you purchase a birthday party package, you

 Can we bring our own decorations for the party room?

 We do allow you to bring your own paper goods and decorations if you want to.
 Keep in mind that the party packages do include all paper products for your

 party.
 We do not deduct and money from the package if you decide to bring your own paper products.

 What if I don’t want a complete birthday package?

 If you choose not to get everything listed in the package, the price would still remain the same.
 We do not deduct money from the package price.

 If I want to get on an adult ice hockey team, how do I do that?